 - town hall meeting leave.

 Privacy and monitoring

 What are employees’ rights with regard to privacy and monitoring?

 There is no state law on wiretapping and eavesdropping.

 In general, Vermont recognizes the common law tort of an invasion of privacy (see Denton v.
 Chittenden Bank (163 Vt.
 62 (1994))).

-There are several laws to protect an employee’s privacy interests, including restrictions on conducting polygraph tests, HIV tests, genetic tests or drug tests, and inquiring about credit history, criminal background, or a job applicant’s health insurance coverage status.
+There are several laws to protect an employee’s privacy interests, including restrictions on conducting polygraph tests, HIV tests, genetic tests or drug tests, and inquiring about credit history, criminal background, or a job applicant’s health insurance coverage status or compensation history.

 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

 Access to employee social media accounts is limited (21 V.S.A.
 Section 495(l)).
 The law provides exceptions for conducting appropriate investigations and accessing an employer-issued device.
 It also includes retaliation protection.